Royals despair as Harry ‘kidnapped by cult of psychotherapy’

 Buckingham Palace has remained silent over the flurry of allegations made by Prince Harry in his memoir, Spare, and numerous television interviews.

-Despite claiming he was attacked by his brother, and describing Camilla as a “villain”, Harry has insisted he would like a relationship with his family.
+Despite claiming he was attacked by his brother, and describing the Queen Consort as a “villain”, Harry has insisted he would like a relationship with his family.

 “I would like to get my father back, I would like to have my brother back,” Harry told ITV’s Tom Bradby, adding that he hoped that a “reconciliation … will have a ripple effect across the entire world.
 Maybe that’s lofty, maybe that’s naive, whatever.
 But I genuinely feel that.”